AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 `BLACKHOLE`, `CAF_BLACKHOLE`

 Black holes represent thunks which are under evaluation by another thread (that thread is said to have claimed the thunk).
 Attempting to evaluate a black hole causes a thread to block until the thread who claimed the thunk either finishes evaluating the thunk or dies.
 You can read more about black holes in the paper 'Haskell on a Shared-Memory Multiprocessor'.
+Black holes have the same layout as indirections.

+<table><tr><th> Header </th>
+<th> Target closure
+</th></tr></table>

-Mysteriously enough, sometimes black holes act just like a normal indirection.
-The gory details are in `stg_BLACKHOLE_info`, but the short version is that if the indirectee has no tagged, then we assume that it is the TSO that has claimed the thunk; if the indirectee is tagged, then it is just a normal indirection.
-The moral of the story is you should enter a closure to be sure ;)
+Sometimes black holes are just ordinary indirection.
+Check `stg_BLACKHOLE_info` for the final word: if the indirectee has no tag, then we assume that it is the TSO that has claimed the thunk; if the indirectee is tagged, then it is just a normal indirection.
+(EZY: I think this optimization is to avoid having to do two memory writes on thunk update; we don't bother updating the header, only the target.)

+When eager blackholing is enabled, the black hole that is written is not a true black hole, but an eager black hole.
+True black holes are synchronized, and guarantee that only one black hole is claimed (this property is used to implement non-dupable unsafePerformIO).
+Eager black holes are not synchronized; eager black hole are converted into true black holes in ThreadPaused.c.
+Incidentally, this facility is also used to convert update frames to black holes; this is important for eliminating a space leak caused by the thunk under evaluation retaining too much data (overwriting it with a black hole frees up variable.)

 ### Arrays

 `ARR_WORDS`, `MUT_ARR_PTRS_CLEAN`, `MUT_ARR_PTRS_DIRTY`, `MUT_ARR_PTRS_FROZEN0`,
 `MUT_ARR_PTRS_FROZEN`

+Non-pointer arrays are straightforward:

+<table><tr><th>\| Header </th>
+<th>\| Bytes </th>
+<th>\| Array payload </th>
+<th>\|
+</th></tr></table>

+Arrays with pointers are a little more complicated, they include a card table, which is used by the GC to know what segments of the array to traverse as roots (the card table is modified by the GC write barrier):

+<table><tr><th>\| Header </th>
+<th>\| Ptrs </th>
+<th>\| Size </th>
+<th>\| Array payload + card table </th>
+<th>\|
+</th></tr></table>

+You can access the card table by using `mutArrPtrsCard(array, element index)`, which gives you the address of the card for that index.

 ### MVars

 `MVar`

+MVars have a queue of the TSOs blocking on them along with their value:

+<table><tr><th> Header </th>
+<th> Head of queue </th>
+<th> Tail of queue </th>
+<th> Value
+</th></tr></table>

+An MVar can be in several states.
+It can be empty (in which case the value is actually just a `stg_END_TSO_QUEUE_closure`) or it can be full.
+When it is full, the queue of TSOs are those waiting to put; when it is empty, the queue of TSOs are those waiting to read and take (with readers first).
+Like many mutable objects, MVars have CLEAN and DIRTY headers to avoid reapplying a write barrier when an MVar is already dirty.

 ### Weak pointers